kekoziar/git-novice-guac/index.md

 layout: lesson
 ---

-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
-They want to be able to work on the plans at the same time, but they have run into problems doing this in the past.
+Chefs Smith and Jones have been hired by Food Missions to develop recipes.
+They want to be able to work on the recipes at the same time in their own kitchens, but they have run into problems doing this in the past.
 If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.

 A colleague suggests using [version control]({{ page.root }}/reference#version-control) to manage their work.
 Version control is better than mailing files back and forth: